 Our Books

-The Milflores catalog is a list of titles that endeavor to promote learning, spark conversations, and fuel the imagination.
+The Milflores catalog is a list of titles that endeavor to spark conversations, promote learning and fuel the imagination.
 With each title, it is hoped that readers find a book to love and cherish for a very long time.

 Rizal in Saga: A Life for Student Fans